kamushadenes/chloe/docs/extending.md

 of the action, and implement
 the [Action](https://github.com/kamushadenes/chloe/blob/main/structs/action.go) interface.

+To facilitate things and reduce duplicate code, there's generator that writes most of the boiler plate.
+Be sure to add your action there, along with it's required parameters, and to set skips for functions you might want to write yourself.

+Of everything, only the struct itself, the `Execute` and the `GetNotification` methods are required to be implemented manually.

 You can use [tts](https://github.com/kamushadenes/chloe/tree/main/react/actions/tts/tts.go) as a reference of a simple action, but basically you need to return an array of [ResponseObject](https://github.com/kamushadenes/chloe/blob/main/structs/response_object.go#L17) in the `Execute` method, which you can create using `structs.NewResponseObject(<OBJECT_TYPE>)`.

+### Generating code

+In case you aren't aware, to generate files in Go we use `go generate`.
+To do so, go to the root of the project and run `go generate ./...` and Go will create several files ending in `_gen.go` with the generated code.

 # 2. Register the action